tannousmarc/scotland-yard-AI/README.md

 # Solution
 - For graph traversal, we've looked at Dijkstra's algorithm/A star/Lookup table, each one with their pros and cons : our concerns were performance and how well the AI behaves.
 - For decision making, a recursive minimax algorithm with variable depth was the obvious choice.
-The scoring function is a (carefully weighted?) polynomial function that takes into account distance to opponents, possible escape routes and "dead states".
+The scoring of game states is done by a (carefully weighted?) polynomial function that takes into account distance to opponents, possible escape routes and "dead states".
 - Performance-wise, minimax (going to depths >3) will take a LONG time.
 In order to speed this up, we're using alpha-beta pruning.